josephrhobbs/personal-website/source/about.md

 ::titled[My contact information][/media/contact.png][You can also reach me by owl or carrier pigeon, though in practice I've found email most reliable.]

 and I will respond within the week.
+(I've refrained from providing my address by the normal means to deter web scrapers.)

 ## Credits